 A village that boasts of its prevailing silence is home to only 1200 inhabitants.
 Mainly run by tourist funding, the village has plenty of cafes, boutiques, and restaurants.

 Where to go?

 - Tour des Voleurs: Built in the 14th century, the Tour des Voleurs, which is also known as the “Thieves’ Tower” provides an all-encompassing scenic view of the entire village.

 - Rue du Général-de-Gaulle: This is the main street of the village that allows pedestrians in the summer.
-The street is surrounded with medieval fortifications and Renaissance houses from 15th to 18th century.
+The street is surrounded by medieval fortifications and Renaissance houses from 15th to 18th centuries.
 The ancient walled houses are decorated with flowering scenes.
 While taking a stroll, you will also find public squares embellished with fountains.